 Buying property abroad FAQs

 This depends on the country, but a key point to understand is that it is usually not necessary for you to go to the country to complete the sale (although we always recommend visiting the property before making a purchase).

-Working with trusted international property lawyers, like the team here at Judicare, means that the legal side of buying foreign property can be carried out safely, no matter where you are based.
+Working with trusted international property lawyers, means that the legal side of buying foreign property can be carried out safely, no matter where you are based.

 Do I need a lawyer to help me buy property abroad?

 As with buying a property in the UK we would strongly recommend using an independent lawyer.
 This helps to make sure the transaction is handled correctly and that you are not caught out by any unexpected problems or scams which are, sadly, all too common.
 Furthermore most of our clients have never bought a property abroad before and therefore do not understand how the buying process works and often can’t even speak the language.

 Are most legal systems the same as in the UK?